kingluddite/web-dev-notes/js/mongo/02-understanding-mongodb.md

 > db.posts.dropIndex('title_-1')
 ```

-If you drop to drop the `_id_` index, you will get an error because mongo uses that index internally
+If you drop to drop the `_id_` index, you will get an error because **mongo** uses that index internally

 ## Mongo Hacker is cool
 [link to Mongo Hacker](https://github.com/TylerBrock/mongo-hacker)

 ### Install mongo hacker globally
+This is just a quick way to make the screens inside Mongo look cooler

 ```
 $ npm install -g mongo-hacker
 ```

-Run mongod and mongo
+## Run mongod and mongo

-Use the DB you want to use
+* Use the DB you want to use

-When you do your queries, you'll now see some nice syntax highlighting
+* When you do your queries, you'll now see some nice syntax highlighting

 ## RoboMongo is cool